mattymil/speedy-logger/README.md

   - ```testTime``` property which sets the maximum amount of time the test will run.
 Recommended time is 20000ms as this provides most stable results.
   - ```testsLocation``` property defines where test data will be stored relative to your firebase root.
 Default is ``` your_firebase_root/tests```
   - ```errorsLocation``` property defines where test data will be stored relative to your firebase root.
 Default is ``` your_firebase_root/errors```
+  - ```testInterval``` how often should the test be run, cannot be smaller than testTime or larger than 2147483647ms

 ## Data Structure
 - Test data and error data will be stored at your_firebase_root/tests and your_firebase_root/error respectively.